‘-by Ryan Sprinkle

 Like a primetime drama, leaders in Washington, D.C. have attempted to keep healthcare industry observers on the edge of their seats over the last week.
 Pennsylvania Avenue and Capitol Hill have purportedly engaged in whispered conversations about whether to make another effort to repeal and replace the ACA in the coming weeks.
 While the political melodrama surrounding healthcare reform unfolds like a series of episodes ending in “To Be Continued,” the bureaucratic state continues to move forward like a Netflix binge session with a steady stream of new policy guidance to industry participants.

-For example, last week the CMS issued a fact sheet updating the guidance it is providing to rural hospitals as part of the Rural Community Hospital Demonstration program.
+For example, last week the CMS issued a fact sheet updating the guidance it is providing to Rural and Community Hospitals as part of the Rural Community Hospital Demonstration program.
 Last fall, Congress authorized the continuation of this demonstration program for an additional five years with the passage of the 21st Century Cures Act.
-The demonstration program is an opportunity for a non-Critical Access rural hospital to seek higher Medicare reimbursement.
-Similar to the cost-based reimbursement methodology that critical access hospitals receive, participating hospitals under the demonstration program will be reimbursed for their reasonable costs of providing covered inpatient hospital services for discharges that take place during the first cost report period.
+The demonstration program is an opportunity for a non-Critical Access Rural and Community Hospital to seek higher Medicare reimbursement.
+Similar to the cost-based reimbursement methodology that Critical Access Hospitals receive, participating hospitals under the demonstration program will be reimbursed for their reasonable costs of providing covered inpatient hospital services for discharges that take place during the first cost report period.
 In effect, Medicare cost-based reimbursement compensates providers at 101% of the costs of providing hospital Medicare services.

 After the first year of the demonstration program, participating hospitals will be reimbursed at either the lesser of their reasonable costs or at a “target amount.”
 The “target amount” is defined as that cost report year’s reasonable cost plus any increase in the Inpatient Prospective Payment System update factor for that same cost report year.

 The CMS has indicated that, in accordance with the ACA, the demonstration program is limited to no more than 30 hospitals and hospitals that have been participating in the program are eligible to apply again.
-Importantly, though, the 21st Century Cures Act requires CMS to consider rural hospital closures in the five-year period prior to the Cures Act’s passage and the population density of the state in selecting demonstration site hospitals.
+Importantly, though, the 21st Century Cures Act requires CMS to consider Rural and Community Hospital closures in the five-year period prior to the Cures Act’s passage and the population density of the state in selecting demonstration site hospitals.

 Regardless of whether a hospital is eligible to submit an application for this demonstration project, it is important to know and understand the strategic options available to your healthcare organization.
 Ongoing changes to reimbursement and activity in local markets require that hospital boards and leaders either develop or reassess their strategic plans, identify opportunities for improving performance, and proactively address organizational challenges.
 Having worked with distressed healthcare organizations, I can assure you that identifying and executing on your organization’s strategic options before you reach peak drama is a more pleasurable viewing experience for all involved.